Welcome to today's edition of the Rush 24-7 podcast.

 Maybe it's because he genuinely agrees with the Limbaugh crowd, or maybe it's just that he's learned a political lesson about what happens to you when you don't agree with the Limbaugh crowd.

-You're going to see it more and more drive-by media, very much upset over the fact that McCain's changing who he is and uh becoming a uh trying to become the new definition of conservatism.
+You're going to see it more and more drive-by media, very much upset over the fact that McCain's changing who he is and becoming a trying to become the new definition of conservatism.

 And we'll see how he reacts to that.

-Short mental workouts may slow the decline of aging minds.
+Interesting headline here in the Washington Post: Short mental workouts may slow the decline of aging minds.

-But there, you know, we've got if you heard our morning update last week on this, too much exercise can lead to cancer now.
+But there, you know, we've got, if you heard our morning update last week on this, too much exercise can lead to cancer now.

-And I call for investigations on this because big exercise and big gym uh have been forcing on us this notion we gotta get out there and work out and do all these things, and people are going nuts with it, and uh they're exercising too much.
+And I call for investigations on this because big exercise and big gym have been forcing on us this notion we got to get out there and work out and do all these things, and people are going nuts with it.

 It's an interesting process by which the research group has discovered this, but too much exercise can lead to cancer.

-Now the researchers also showed that the benefits of the brain exercises extended well beyond the specific skills the volunteers learned.
+Now, the researchers also showed that the benefits of the brain exercises extended well beyond the specific skills the volunteers learned.

-Uh, ladies and gentlemen, uh it's a long story.
+Ladies and gentlemen, it's a long story.

-Uh sometimes victims are the last to know that things are happening to them, particularly mentally.
+Sometimes victims are the last to know that things are happening to them, particularly mentally.

-So if uh if you think everything's fine, just ask trusted family members if your mental capacities are declining.
+So if you think everything's fine, just ask trusted family members if your mental capacities are declining, if there's something about you that they seem to think odd or unusual.

 And if they say yes, it's very simple.

-All you have to do is listen to this program and listen to me in order to get all of the brain exercise you need, and you can do it in less than three hours a day.
+All you have to do is listen to this program and listen to me in order to get all of the brain exercise you need.

 And you don't need to mess with all the other exercises that are in this story.